Skip to content

 You can’t control global trade policy, but you can stop being a passive victim of it.
 There are three technical workarounds that allow you to get the gear you need without funding a trade war.
 The goal is to find the “fail points” in the tax code and use them to your advantage.

 First, go digital whenever possible.
 Software, cloud storage, and digital subscriptions bypass the physical import process entirely.
-Since these aren’t physical goods, they aren’t subject to the same technical taxes as a piece of hardware sitting in a shipping container.
+Since these aren’t physical goods, they face none of the technical taxes that hit a piece of hardware sitting in a shipping container.
 If you need productivity tools, a digital download is a much smarter move than buying physical media.

 Finally, you should look at the renewed and refurbished market.
-Since these items already exist within the domestic supply chain, they aren’t hit by new technical taxes when they change hands.
+Since these items already exist within the domestic supply chain, these items dodge new technical taxes when they change hands.
 You can get high-performance hardware from the previous generation that still offers 90% of the utility for a fraction of the cost.
 It’s a savvy way to keep your money and still get a capable tool.

 What I Really Think

-The current situation is a mess, and the consumer is the one left holding the bill.
+The current situation is a mess, and the consumer holds the bill.
 Brands are using these trade wars as an excuse to keep prices high while cutting corners on actual hardware quality.
-I don’t think you should buy into the hype of the latest releases until you’ve calculated the hardware ROI of staying with your current gear or using these circumvention strategies.
+Don’t buy into the hype of the latest product releases.
+First calculate the hardware ROI of staying with your current gear or using these circumvention strategies.

 The smartest move right now is to be an active strategist rather than an impulse buyer.
 Prioritize the features you actually need and stop paying a premium for brand names that are just passing their tax burdens to you.
 Until the global supply chain stabilizes, the “newest” tech is often the worst technical investment you can make.